NetApp/trident/docs/kubernetes/upgrades/operator-upgrade.rst

    ``trident-csi-*`` naming pattern, you are running CSI Trident.
 Move on to step 2.
 2. Only CRD based Trident Installation may exist.
-This represents all Trident releases ``19.07`` and above.
+This represents all Trident releases ``19.07`` and later.
 If you passed step 1, you have most likely also cleared step 2.
 3. CRDs that **exist as a result of Trident CSI uninstallation** are supported.
    If you have uninstalled CSI Trident and the metadata from the installation persists, you can upgrade using the operator.
 4. Only one Trident installation should exist across all the namespaces in a given Kubernetes cluster.
-5. You must be using a Kubernetes cluster that runs version ``1.14`` and above.
+5. You must be using a Kubernetes cluster that runs version ``1.17`` and later.
    See :ref:`Requirements <Requirements>`
-6. Alpha Snapshot CRDs should not be present.
+6. Alpha Snapshot CRDs **should not be present**.
 If they are present, you must remove them with ``tridentctl obliviate alpha-snapshot-crd``.
 This will delete the CRDs for the alpha snapshot spec.
 For existing snapshots that should be deleted/migrated, please read `this blog`_.